theMillenniumFalcon/Leetcode_solutions/README.md

-This repo is dedicated to store leetcode solutions to ace the technical interviews.
+This repo is dedicated to store leetcode solutions.